 Brewing Science and Technology

 Denmark has proud traditions in the field of beer production.
-For many years, we have exported our expert knowledge about this product to the rest of the world, and Danish master brewers have built a large number of breweries abroad.
+For many years, we have exported our expert knowledge of this product to the rest of the world, and Danish master brewers have built a large number of breweries abroad.

 |Block 1||Block 2||Block 3||Block 4|

-|Food Quality Management and Control|
+|Food Quality Management and Control||Elective|

 The brewery trade in all the Nordic countries is directly involved in the programme, and you will get to meet many lecturers from the industry in the course of your studies.
-It will be possible to go on excursions, solve on-the-job training tasks and make other company visits.
+It will be possible to go on excursions, solve on-the-job training tasks and make company visits.

 Moreover, the thesis can always be prepared in close collaboration with a company.
 This ensures that the issues you are working on as a student are also extremely relevant to the brewing industry.